matteo65/ZedmeeHash/README.md

 ```

 The preloaded table contains 256 random values (one for each byte) generated with the algorithm lfsr113 (for 32 bit) or lfsr258 (for 64 bit) in the initialization phase.

-The use of the random table allows to eliminate the main defect of the LCG functions: their distribution is not perfectly uniform, but follows some patterns that are highlighted through the representation on a two-dimensional map.

 Through the selection of the particular seeds, numerical recipes and other small tricks, zedmee is able to achieve the quality of the best hash functions, maintaining the simplicity and the speed of the LCGs.